Paragliding: Wing

 The paraglider wing or canopy is usually what is known in engineering as a ram-air airfoil.
 Such wings comprise two layers of fabric that are connected to internal supporting material in such a way as to form a row of cells.
 By leaving most of the cells open only at the leading edge, incoming air keeps the wing inflated, thus maintaining its shape.
 When inflated, the wing's cross-section has the typical teardrop aerofoil shape.
-Modern paraglider wings are made of high-performance non-porous materials such as ripstop polyester or nylon fabric.
+Modern paraglider wings are made of high-performance non-porous materials such as ripstop nylon.

-In some modern paragliders (from the 1990s onwards), especially higher-performance wings, some of the cells of the leading edge are closed to form a cleaner aerodynamic profile.
+In most modern paragliders (from the 1990s onwards), some of the cells of the leading edge are closed to form a cleaner aerodynamic profile.
 Holes in the internal ribs allow a free flow of air from the open cells to these closed cells to inflate them, and also to the wingtips, which are also closed.
-Sharknose is a design of the leading edge which is meant to increase wing stability and stall resistance.
+Almost all modern paragliders follow a sharknose design of the leading edge, by which the inflation opening is not at the front of the wing, but slightly backwards on the underside of the wing, and following a concave shape.
+This design, resembling the nose of a shark, increases wing stability and stall resistance.
+In modern paragliders, semi-flexible rods made out of plastic or nitinol are used to give extra stability to the profile of the wing.
+In high-performance paragliders, these rods extend through most of the length of the upper wing.